 Traffic tickets are not welcome no matter why you get them, and they will always pose the receiver with a dilemma: to pay, to ignore, or to fight?
 A ticket can translate to potential points on your license which can increase your chances of having your license taken away.
 It can even interfere with your job if you get too many of them.
 And they’re not cheap.
 Just one ticket in California can run you more than $230.00 if you’re caught going 15 miles over the limit.
-Getting your traffic ticket reduced is an option though, and it normally starts with the date on your ticket.
+Most people will go to traffic school to stop the points from going on their driving record, however, getting your traffic ticket reduced is an option.
+It normally starts with the date on your ticket.

 It’s possible that you could defend your ticket in writing, but it’s not always offered and not necessarily recommended.
 It’s much easier for an official to ignore or skim a written request than it is when a person makes the effort to defend themselves in the flesh.
 Plus, if you write to contest the ticket and lose, you generally can’t appeal the decision.
 Depending on where you live, you may have a traffic court date or potentially a settlement conference to attend to start the process.
 Taking the time off from work may be a hassle, but if you the costs are high or if you feel like the officer made an error, then it may be worth it.
 A conference will be a good time to determine if there’s a way to get the ticket knocked down to something a little easier on your record.